 In the summer of 2018, we traveled to the Centennial State for some adventure in the Rockies.
 Our primary objective; Ghost Towns and Mining Camps of course.
 We had a great base to operate out of, parking our travel trailer at our friend’s cabin between Buena Vista and Hartsel.
 This article covers Clear Creek Canyon in Chaffee County, which is north of Buena Vista on Highway 24 around Clear Creek Reservoir.

-Located in present day Chaffee County, this area was inhabited dating back to the 15th century by the Ute tribe.
-Primarily residing in the Arkansas River Valley, the tribe lived off deer, buffalo, elk and other smaller game, along with mountain roots and berries.
+Located in present-day Chaffee County, this area was inhabited dating back to the 15th century by the Ute tribe.
+Primarily residing in the Arkansas River Valley, the tribe lived off deer, buffalo, elk, and other smaller game, along with mountain roots and berries.
 In the summer, the tribe would track game into the high country before retreating back to the foothills in the winter.
-Horses were introduced by the Spanish to the south who traded with them, giving the tribe opportunity to expand their hunting grounds.
-Other tribes noted in the region in the early 1800’s included the Arapaho and Cheyenne.
+Horses were introduced by the Spanish to the south who traded with them, giving the tribe an opportunity to expand their hunting grounds.
+Other tribes noted in the region in the early 1800s included the Arapaho and Cheyenne.

 The first ghost town you come to on this stretch of road is Beaver City.
 There’s only a couple of cabins left, built around 1880, with the one right off the road being the only one we ventured to.